cbebe/charles.thyck.top/content/_index.md

 - Computer Engineering student at the University of Alberta
 - Love writing simple code for work and over-engineered monstrosities for fun
-- Graduating June 2024, starting at Izzy Software May 2024
+- Graduating June 2024, started at Izzy Software May 2024

 ## What I'm currently learning